Top Indian Landmarks - 51 Most Famous Landmarks in India

 To help you narrow down the best landmarks in India to visit, here is a comprehensive list of the top Indian landmarks that you must not miss when in the country.

-Before traveling to India, book your entrance tickets and tours ahead of time.
-We've pulled together top suggestions below.
+When visiting India, book your entrance tickets and tours before you go.
+See the short list of top suggestions below.

 51 Famous Indian Landmarks